addisaden/todos/README.md

 # todos

-todos is a samll command-line app which helps you to manage your todolist
+todos is a small command-line app which helps you to manage your todolist

 ## Compile